Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Introduction

 The main results of this paper are finding the maximum allowed resonant di-Higgs rates and variation in the Higgs trilinear coupling in this model.
 This is an update on previous results~\cite{Lewis:2017dme} to take into account current LHC bounds~\cite{Lane:2024vur}, as well as extending that work to provide benchmarks assuming various future collider possibilities.
 In addition to the high luminosity LHC (HL-LHC), we consider several different scenarios with precision electron-positron colliders.
-For example, there are the possibilities of linear electron-positron colliders such as the International Linear Collider (ILC)~\cite{Behnke:2013xla,ILC:2013jhg,Adolphsen:2013jya}, or circular electron-positron colliders such as the CEPC~\cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi} or FCC-ee~\cite{FCC:2018evy}.
-We consider four scenarios~\cite{Lane:2024vur}: \begin{itemize} \item {S1:~Current} LHC constraints from precision Higgs measurements and scalar searches~\cite{Lane:2024vur}. \item S2:~Projections for Higgs precision measurements and scalar searches at the HL-LHC~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \item S3:~Projections for Higgs precision measurements and scalar searches at the HL-LHC and the CEPC or FCC-ee (HL-LHC+FCCee)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb} \item S4:~Projections for Higgs precision measurements and scalar searches at the HL-LHC and a 500 GeV ILC (HL-LHC+ILC500)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \end{itemize} Scenario S1 is the update on Ref.~\cite{Lewis:2017dme} and provides benchmark points for the LHC and the HL-LHC.
+For example, there are the possibilities of linear electron-positron colliders such as the International Linear Collider (ILC)~\cite{Behnke:2013xla,ILC:2013jhg,Adolphsen:2013jya}, the Circular Electron Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi} or the Future Circular Collider with electron-positron collisions (FCC-ee)~\cite{FCC:2018evy}.
+We consider four scenarios~\cite{Lane:2024vur}: \begin{enumerate}[label=(\roman*)] \item S1:~Current LHC constraints from precision Higgs measurements and scalar searches~\cite{Lane:2024vur}. \item S2:~Projections for Higgs precision measurements and scalar searches at the HL-LHC~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \item S3:~Projections for Higgs precision measurements and scalar searches at the HL-LHC and the CEPC or FCC-ee (HL-LHC+FCCee)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb} \item S4:~Projections for Higgs precision measurements and scalar searches at the HL-LHC and a 500 GeV ILC (HL-LHC+ILC500)~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}. \end{enumerate} Scenario S1 is the update on Ref.~\cite{Lewis:2017dme} and provides benchmark points for the LHC and the HL-LHC.
+Since these are benchmark points for the LHC, resonant masses up to 1 TeV are considered where HL-LHC direct searches are expected to be most constraining~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Dawson:2022zbb}.
 Scenarios S2-S4 project benchmark points for future high energy colliders up to resonance masses of 10 TeV.
 The results for scenarios S2-S4 are presented in such a way as to be relevant for most future high energy collider possibilities, including the HL-LHC, 100 TeV pp colliders~\cite{Tang:2015qga,CEPC-SPPCStudyGroup:2015csa,FCC:2018vvp} or a future muon collider~\cite{Palmer:1995jy,Delahaye:2019omf,Black:2022cth,MuonCollider:2022xlm}.
 We find that there can still be significant enhancements in the Higgs trilinear coupling in the TeV to multi-TeV range, up to a factor of three larger than the SM predictions.
 Such resonances may be out of the reach of the LHC, and a variation in the Higgs trilinear may be the first indication of new physics.

 In Sec.~\ref{Model} we provide a description of the model.
 Various theoretical and experimental constraints are presented in Sec.~\ref{constraints}.
 The results for the maximum di-Higgs rate as well as the allowed ranges for the Higgs trilinear couplings in scenarios S1-S4 are given in Sec.~\ref{sec:Results}.
 We conclude in Sec.~\ref{sec:conc}.